Last updated on July 30, 2024

 1.)
 Not Spread Themselves Too Thin On Social Media

 Chances are, you don’t need to be active on more than 3 social media sites.
-It’s usually just better to stick with what works and to develop your brand there.
+Sticking with what works and developing your brand there is usually better.
 Derelict social media sites with hardly any activity won’t speak very well of your brand when someone does find them.

 BONUS: Make Their Food AND Food Truck Logos Fun and Easy To Photograph!